 • Collection of user feedback : User Testing, Clicktale, Google Form, SurveyMonkey...

-Created in the 1950s, Kanban was imagined by Taiichi Ōno, an engineer at Toyota factories, to help teams plan and optimize production.
+Created in the 1950s, Kanban was devised by Taiichi Ōno, an engineer at Toyota factories, to help teams plan and optimise production.

-Its principle consists of creating different shared tables to list each objective, which can be divided into sub-objectives or different tasks to be accomplished beforehand.
-She uses virtual post-its, Kaban meaning “label” in Japanese.
-This visual method emphasizes workflow.
+The idea is to create a number of shared boards to list each objective, which can be divided into sub-objectives or different tasks to be completed beforehand.
+It uses virtual post-it notes, Kaban meaning "label" in Japanese.
+This visual method focuses on the workflow.
 The online solution Trello is a good example.

 It facilitates monitoring and provides at-a-glance visibility of tasks, their priorities, the people involved and the progress of each task.

 The Kaban method is very visual.
-It consists of breaking up tasks in the form of post-its. ©Trello
+It involves dividing up tasks in the form of post-it notes. ©Trello

-Recommended for : software development, web projects, changing environments where requirements evolve frequently…
+Recommended for Software development, web projects, changing environments where requirements frequently evolve...

 Not recommended for :

-• complex or large-scale projects: Kaban is overwhelmed by the high number of tasks, and therefore virtual post-its
+• complex or large-scale projects: Kaban is overwhelmed by the large number of tasks, and therefore of virtual post-its

-• projects requiring a strong hierarchy and centralized control: Kanban encourages autonomy and collaboration between collaborators
+• projects requiring a strong hierarchy and centralised control: Kanban encourages autonomy and collaboration between employees

 The tools :